scaleconf/scaleconf.org/content/index.md

 ### Included in your ticket:

-* International speakers sharing unique experiences.
+* International speakers sharing unique experiences
-* African speakers sharing local perspectives and solutions.
+* African speakers sharing local perspectives and solutions
-* Lunch every day, and refreshments throughout the event.
+* Lunch both days, and refreshments throughout the event
-* Evening events to network and meet like-minded people.
+* Evening events to network and meet like-minded people
-* Free workshops, and time to build and hack with new technologies and people.
+* Free workshops, and time to build and hack with new technologies and people

 ### OUR LOCATION
 CAPE TOWN, SOUTH AFRICA: Set against the scenic backdrop of Table Mountain, Cape Town has easy access to beaches, scenic hikes, winelands, and a buzzing culture.